NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 > This storage offers high performance access, and is exported to Biowulf over a dedicated high-speed network. /data is accessible from all computational nodes as well as Biowulf and Helix, and will be the storage of choice for most users to store their large datasets.
 Biowulf users are assigned an initial quota of 100 GB on /data.

-#### Our course directory:

-You will be working in those directories extensively for your own research eventually, but for this course Biowulf staff have set up a shared directory, with a directory for each of you, that gives you access to necessary files and allows the instructor to look into your personal directories for troubleshooting purposes.
+**Our course directory**: You will be working in those directories extensively for your own research eventually, but for this course Biowulf staff have set up a shared directory, with a directory for each of you, that gives you access to necessary files and allows the instructor to look into your personal directories for troubleshooting purposes.

 For the rest of this lesson, *you will need to be in your personal class directory*: `/data/Bspc-training/$USER`